leukipp/cortile/README.md

 However, it`s still possible that you may encounter problems during usage.

 Windows:
-- It's recommended to disable all build-in window snapping features (snap to other windows, snap to screen borders).
+- It's recommended to disable all build-in window snapping features (snap to other windows, snap to screen borders, etc.).
 - Automatic panel detection may not work under some window managers, use the `edge_margin` property to adjust for additional margins.
 - Particularly in GNOME based desktop environments, window displacements or resizing issues may occur.
 - Sticky windows may cause unwanted layout modifications during workspace changes.
+- Toggling window decoration may cause unwanted layout modifications.

 Systray:
 - Adjust the bindings in the `[systray]` section, as some pointer events may not fire across different desktop environments.